hannah-worthington/Shearwaters_plastic/README.md

 R package versions as tested can be loaded using command renv::restore()

-# Setup
+# Setup/Installation

+1. Install R - https://posit.co/download/rstudio-desktop/, and (recommended) R Studio (install time 5 minutes)
-1. Copy/clone the repo to a local directory
+2. Copy/clone the repo to a local directory
 2. Open Shearwaters.Rproj
 3. Working directory should automatically be recognised as the master folder

 # Usage

-All results in the manuscript can be reproduced by running the code files detailed below
+All results in the manuscript can be reproduced by running the code provided.
+Run time: minutes, bootstrap standard errors dependent on number of iterations (~ 1 hour)

+Details of code files below

 01_data_wrangling.R